aiyengar2/k8s-docs/docs/controllers/03_frameworks.md

 3. **Generate code to make it easier to define custom types and controllers**: as listed on the section on the [Anatomy of a Kubernetes Resources](./01_clients.md#the-anatomy-of-a-kubernetes-resource), any custom type that is supposed to represent a Kubernetes resource needs to implement certain functions to be considered a Kubernetes resource, such as `GetObjectKind()` or `DeepCopyObject()` (which satisfies the `runtime.Object` interface).
 It should also be added to the Controller Framework's default `runtime.Scheme` to be used in `Shared*Factory` constructs.
 This is generally handled by code generation via `go generate` commands, which will create additional **typed** functions, eliminating the need for developers to type cast objects received by generic Handler functions.

-4. **Define helper code to encapsulte common controller design patterns**: these include special types of handlers such as `Register*StatusHandler`, `Register*GeneratingHandler`, `relatedresource.Watch` that simplify the logic necessary to be written on a controller **if it falls under a specific controller design pattern**.
+4. **Define helper code to encapsulate common controller design patterns**: these include special types of handlers such as `Register*StatusHandler`, `Register*GeneratingHandler`, `relatedresource.Watch` that simplify the logic necessary to be written on a controller **if it falls under a specific controller design pattern**.

 In the next part, we will talk about how the first two features are implemented by [`rancher/lasso`](https://github.com/rancher/lasso).